 Your self-employed resume details should be consistent with your other jobs.
 Some job seekers with self-employment experience prefer listing a company name so that the format looks similar to their other jobs.
 You can do this too.
 Again, consider the nature of your work.
 If it merits a good company name, then you can try giving it one.

 Putting dates on your self-employment leaves your work history with no employment gaps.
 Take note that employers frown upon gaps and, unless justified, treat them as clear red flags.
 By including dates of your freelance experience, your resume gives your career a progressive trajectory.
 That alone can spell the difference in your job application.

 You might ask yourself how to find a job after being self-employed and you have employment gaps.
 This scenario isn’t uncommon, and we are more than prepared to help you.
 You can read this guide on how to explain employment gaps on your resume.
 However, if you need professional resume writing services, then we’re here for you!

-Specify the work you do and services you offer.
+4. Specify the work you do and the services you offer.

 We mentioned above how you’re doing yourself a favor by giving your self-employment experience a job title.
 In listing your work, you need to be more specific.
 Are you doing consulting work?
 If yes, what is your area of expertise?
 Do you own a small business?
 What is the nature of your business?

 If your freelance work entailed working with several employers, list them and the particular work you did for each of them.
 Use strong action words and related resume keywords.
-Make it a point to focus on notable achievements or projects of which you took part.
+Make it a point to focus on notable achievements or projects you did.

 Self-Employed Resume Sample Descriptions

-- The resume contained a concrete job title that showed the job seeker’s freelance work.
+- The self employed resume contained a concrete job title that showed the job seeker’s freelance work.

 - The sample added a company name consistent with other jobs.